 Nearly 45 years later, Star Wars still puts most popcorn cinema since to shame.
 It’s a film that operates almost elementally on a high level to transcend its flaws into something timeless.

-Having recently watched American Graffiti, the film George Lucas made before Star Wars, for the first time, I see more of a connection than I would have anticipated.
-Both depict a certain type of coming of age in almost mythic terms, each set of protagonists simply defined but fully fleshed.
+Prior to this most recent viewing, I watched for the first time American Graffiti, the film George Lucas made before Star Wars.
+I see more of a connection than I would have anticipated.
+Both depict a certain type of coming of age in almost mythic terms, each set of protagonists broadly defined but fully developed.
 And, most importantly, both have among the best uses of sound and music that I have ever heard in a film.

-Star Wars is a space opera, almost literally: John Williams score defines the arc as much as any other individual component, particularly in the film’s first half, where every individual shot and cut aligns with a specific moment in the score, like alchemy.
+Star Wars is a space opera, almost literally: John Williams’ score defines the arc as much as any other individual component, particularly in the film’s first half, where every individual shot and cut aligns with a specific moment in the score, a masterclass of composition and editing.
 From the soaring brass of the main theme, through Leia’s angelic theme, through the heart-pounding drama of the attack on the Death Star, Star Wars’s soundtrack is full of brilliant romantic themes escalating and colliding and transposing, telling a full story by themselves.

 The story is all broad strokes with iconography to match: the Empire, stark and geometric with a Death Star whose interiors are almost expressionistic.
-The Rebellion, meanwhile, rocks earthy tones and battered equipment, an organic counterpoint to the merciless death march of authoritarianism.
+The Rebellion, meanwhile, wears earthy tones and uses battered equipment, an organic counterpoint to the merciless death march of authoritarianism.